 In the field the ball’s been cast of magnanimity;

 None rides forth.
 Where are the riders wonted to pursue?

-Roses by the thousand are open but bereft of birdsong;
+Roses by the thousand bloomed but are bereft of birdsong;

 Where are now the nightingales whose absence we thus rue?